05 Jul Calling all Affiliates: To Diversify Your Traffic Channels or Not, That is the Question

 About the Guest:

-As Director of Affiliate Partnerships, Ms. Rozario manages affiliate relationships as a strategic partner for the dozens of world-class publishers with whom she’s connected during her 12 years in the industry.
+As VP of Affiliate Partnerships, Ms. Rozario manages affiliate relationships as a strategic partner for the dozens of world-class publishers with whom she’s connected during her 12 years in the industry.
 Jennifer works with clients to optimize campaign messaging, targeting, and distribution strategy.
 She specializes in monitoring analytic data to allow for continual improvement, guaranteeing the highest possible returns for our affiliates and for the advertisers.
 Prior to joining Madrivo, Jennifer co-founded a network and worked as a mailer, gaining first-hand experience with email strategy, warm-up strategy, and the best offers to run to their particular data and lists.
 Jennifer holds a BA in History with a minor in English.